 Year Erected: 2008

-Marker Text: On April 13, 1862, following the Union capture of Ft.
+On April 13, 1862, following the U.S. capture of Ft.
 Pulaski during the Civil War, Maj.
 Gen. David Hunter issued General Orders No. 7 freeing those enslaved at the fort and on Cockspur Island.
-Hunter, an abolitionist advocating the enlistment of black soldiers in the Union Army, ordered freedmen subject to military service.
+Hunter later issued General Orders No. 11 freeing those in Georgia, South Carolina, and Florida on May 9, 1862.
+Hunter, an abolitionist advocating the enlistment of black soldiers in the U.S. Army, ordered freedmen subject to military service.
 Not yet committed to a comprehensive plan of emancipation, President Abraham Lincoln overturned the orders.
 However, Hunter’s orders were a precursor to Lincoln’s own Emancipation Proclamation, formally issued January 1, 1863, and to the establishment of the Bureau of Colored Troops on May 22, 1863.
 Local African-American units included the 103rd Regiment USCT, which served at Ft.
 Pulaski 1865-1866.

 y and Sam’s Club and Wal-Mart Stores, Inc.